harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and there was a subtle off-by-one error in the index slicing that was silently skewing results.
 Caught it and fixed it.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2021-07-01 - Day 3: Cleaning pass

+- Task summary: Circled back: the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: Cleaner than this morning's version.